ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

    * Auto-Feedback

 #### Manual Mode ####
 In Manual mode, the user must adjust the currents manually to achieve the desired magnetic field.
+The typical use case is:

+- Set Auto feedback mode
+- Take muon measurements in zero field
+- Set Manual mode – this maintains the same currents as have just been used in auto, so the field remains zero (for now)
+- Apply a moderate field with the instrument’s main magnet (this could be above the maximum of the fluxgate magnetometer, but small enough that the stray field we’ve compensated off would be significant)
+- Take muon measurements in this exact applied field.
+- Turn off the main magnet.
+The field will be back to near zero (possible offsets due to the external interfering fields having changed recently, or remanent magnetisation somewhere)
+- Re-set Auto Mode.
+The feedback resumes starting with the currents that were in use in Manual, and smoothly reaches a good zero value.
+- Take more zero field measurements.

 #### Auto-Feedback Mode ####
 In Auto-Feedback mode, the user specifies the desired field (in `mG`) and a feedback loop continually adjusts the current supplied by the PSUs to achieve and maintain the desired magnetic field.